PAIA immedia Ecosystem

 7.2 Personnel records

-Personnel refers to any person who works for or provides services to or on behalf of immedia Studio (Pty) Ltd and receives or is entitled to receive any remuneration and any other person who assists in carrying out or conducting the business of immedia Studio (Pty) Ltd. This includes, without limitation, directors, executive directors, non-executive directors, all permanent, temporary, and part-time staff as well as contract workers.
+Personnel refers to any person who works for or provides services to or on behalf of the immedia ecosystem (Pty) Ltd and receives or is entitled to receive any remuneration and any other person who assists in carrying out or conducting the business of The immedia ecosystem (Pty) Ltd. This includes, without limitation, directors, executive directors, non-executive directors, all permanent, temporary, and part-time staff as well as contract workers.

 Personnel records include the following:

-- Any personal records provided to immedia Studio (Pty) Ltd by their personnel;
+- Any personal records provided to the immedia ecosystem (Pty) Ltd by their personnel;

-- Any records a third party has provided to immedia Studio (Pty) Ltd about any of their personnel;
+- Any records a third party has provided to the immedia ecosystem (Pty) Ltd about any of their personnel;

 - Conditions of employment and other personnel-related contractual and quasi-legal records;